 While electric garage heaters all basically function the same way, electric heaters fall into three main types: fan-forced, infrared (radiant), and ceramic.

 Fan-forced heaters use an electric heating element within the heater to rapidly heat the air around it.
-A fan in the back of the heater pushes this hot air out into the garage or workshop to warm up the ambient air and raise the temperature within the room.
+A fan in the back of the heater pushes this forced air out into the garage or workshop to warm up the ambient air and raise the temperature within the room.
 This style of electric heater takes time to heat up and isn’t as effective as a ceramic heater.
-So if you have a smaller workspace and you don’t mind waiting a bit for some heat, a fan-forced heater will serve you well; otherwise, you might want to consider an infrared or ceramic electric garage heater.
+If you have a smaller work space and you don’t mind waiting a bit for some heat, a fan-forced heater will serve you well; otherwise, you might want to consider an infrared or ceramic electric garage heater.

 Infrared garage heaters are also known as radiant or quartz heaters.
-They generate radiant infrared heat that can be used for small or large garage spaces.
-These heaters begin working as soon as you turn them on and provide a very high heat intensity when compared to fan-forced or ceramic electric garage heaters.
+Infrared heaters generate radiant infrared heat that can be used for small or large garage spaces.
+These heaters begin working as soon as you turn them on and provide a very high heat intensity when compared with fan-forced or ceramic electric garage heaters.

 However, the heat generated by infrared heaters does not warm up the air within the garage space.
 Rather, infrared heating warms up the physical objects that the infrared waves come into contact with, like a person or vehicle.
 This means that while you will feel warm with the heater on, the ambient air has not changed temperature, and when the heater is switched off, the temperature of the objects and people in the garage will drop quickly.
 This also means that the more items and people you have in your garage, the less effective the infrared heater will be because the waves will be dispersed throughout the objects and people in the room.

-Ceramic electric garage heaters function basically the same as fan-forced heaters but with one significant difference: They use a ceramic heating element instead of the metal component in fan-forced heaters.
+Ceramic electric garage heaters function basically the same way fan-forced heaters do but with one significant difference: they use a ceramic heating element instead of the metal component in fan-forced heaters.
 This difference in the material makes them far more effective than a fan-forced heater at heating a large space.
-Ceramic heaters are a good option for larger spaces where you want to raise the temperature of the ambient air instead of heating only physical objects, as with an infrared heater.
+Ceramic heaters are a good option for larger garages or workshops where you want to raise the temperature of the ambient air instead of heating only physical objects, as with an infrared heater.
 However, ceramic garage heaters will still take some time to heat up before the fan can begin blowing warm air.

-Garage size is an important consideration when you are selecting an electric garage heater.
+It’s critical to know the size of your garage or work space when selecting an electric garage heater.
 If you get a unit that is not powerful enough for the space you want to heat, then you will be left working in the cold, and you will be out the money you spent on the wrong heater.
 A good rule to follow for choosing an adequate garage heater is for every 10 watts of output, you can heat 1 square foot of space.
 For instance, a 150-square-foot garage or shop will be fully heated by a 1,500-watt electric garage heater.

 Also, keep in mind the amount of actual space you use.
 If you use only a third of your garage while the rest is for your vehicle or for storage, then you may be able to get a smaller heater that will provide enough heat for you but won’t waste energy by heating up the rest of the unoccupied room.